divy-sh/imago/README.md

 # imago
-An image editor tool written in rust
+An image editor tool written in go